CatalystKD1/cs348_Project/README.md

 **You will need to run `setup.py` to load in Production Data.**
 You can find all of the data in the `csv-setup` folder.

 1. Download MySQL
 2. Create an account for MySQL with a password
-3. Create the music_db databse (or name it anything you want, make sure it matches in your .env file)
+3. Create the music_db database (or name it anything you want, make sure it matches in your .env file)
-4. Match the .env file format at the top of the README file
 5. Download Python3
 6. Download these Python Libraries:
 ```